Deformation of Fuchsian representations and proper affine actions: Introduction

 \begin{proposition}[see Proposition \ref{prop.main}] Let $\Gamma$ be a free group and $(\rho,u):\Gamma\to\SL_n(\R)\ltimes\fsl_n(\R)$ is an injective homomorphism such that $\rho$ is a Fuchsian representation.
 Then there exists a neighborhood $U$ of $[\rho]$ in $\hit(\Gamma,\SL_n(\R))$ such that for any $[\varrho]\in U$ there exists some non empty open set $W_{[\varrho]}\subset\sT_{[\varrho]}\hit(\Gamma,\SL_n(\R))$ and for any $w\in W_{[\varrho]}$, the group $(\varrho,w)(\Gamma)$ acts properly on $\fsl_n(\R)$. \end{proposition}

-On contrary, Mess \cite{Mess} showed that the fundamental group of a closed compact surface without boundary admits no proper affine action on $\R^3$.
+On contrary, Mess \cite{Mess} showed that the fundamental group of a compact orientable surface without boundary and of genus atleast two admits no proper affine action on $\R^3$.
 Later, Goldman--Margulis \cite{GM} gave an alternate proof of Mess' result.
-This result can be reformulated in the following two ways: \begin{enumerate} \item Suppose $\Gamma$ is the fundamental group of a closed compact surface without boundary and $(\rho,u):\Gamma\to\mathsf{SO}_{2,1}\ltimes\R^3$ be an injective homomorphism such that $\rho$ is Fuchsian.
-Then $(\rho,u)(\Gamma)$ does not act properly on $\R^3$. \item Suppose $\Gamma$ is the fundamental group of a closed compact surface without boundary and $(\rho,u):\Gamma\to\SL_2(\R)\ltimes\fsl_2(\R)$ be an injective homomorphism.
-Then $(\rho,u)(\Gamma)$ does not act properly on $\fsl_2(\R)$. \end{enumerate} Subsequently, Labourie \cite{Labourie2} showed that if $\Gamma$ is the fundamental group of a closed compact surface without boundary and $(\rho,u):\Gamma\to\mathsf{SO}_{n+1,n}\ltimes\R^{2n+1}$ be such that $\rho$ is Fuchsian, then $(\rho,u)(\Gamma)$ does not act properly on $\R^{2n+1}$.
-Recently, Danciger--Zhang \cite{DZ} and Labourie \cite{Labourie3} generalized Labourie's result and showed that if $\Gamma$ is the fundamental group of a closed compact surface without boundary and $(\rho,u):\Gamma\to\mathsf{SO}_{n+1,n}\ltimes\R^{2n+1}$ be such that $\rho$ is Hitchin, then $(\rho,u)(\Gamma)$ does not act properly on $\R^{2n+1}$.
+This result can be reformulated in the following two ways: \begin{enumerate} \item Suppose $\Gamma$ is the fundamental group of a compact orientable surface without boundary and of genus atleast two and $(\rho,u):\Gamma\to\mathsf{SO}_{2,1}\ltimes\R^3$ is an injective homomorphism such that $\rho$ is Fuchsian.
+Then $(\rho,u)(\Gamma)$ does not act properly on $\R^3$. \item Suppose $\Gamma$ is the fundamental group of a compact orientable surface without boundary and of genus atleast two and $(\rho,u):\Gamma\to\SL_2(\R)\ltimes\fsl_2(\R)$ be an injective homomorphism.
+Then $(\rho,u)(\Gamma)$ does not act properly on $\fsl_2(\R)$. \end{enumerate} Subsequently, Labourie \cite{Labourie2} showed that if $\Gamma$ is the fundamental group of a compact orientable surface without boundary and of genus atleast two and $(\rho,u):\Gamma\to\mathsf{SO}_{n+1,n}\ltimes\R^{2n+1}$ is such that $\rho$ is Fuchsian, then $(\rho,u)(\Gamma)$ does not act properly on $\R^{2n+1}$.
+Recently, Danciger--Zhang \cite{DZ} and Labourie \cite{Labourie3} generalized Labourie's result and showed that if $\Gamma$ is the fundamental group of a compact orientable surface without boundary and of genus atleast two and $(\rho,u):\Gamma\to\mathsf{SO}_{n+1,n}\ltimes\R^{2n+1}$ is such that $\rho$ is Hitchin, then $(\rho,u)(\Gamma)$ does not act properly on $\R^{2n+1}$.
 Both these results generalize the first reformulation of Mess' result.
 In this article, we generalize the second reformulation of Mess' result and show the following: \begin{theorem}[see Theorem \ref{thm.main}] Let $\Gamma$ be a cocompact surface group and $(\rho,u):\Gamma\to\SL_n(\R)\ltimes\fsl_n(\R)$ is an injective homomorphism such that $\rho$ is a Fuchsian representation.
-Also, suppose $[u]$ in $\sT_{[\rho]}\hit(\Gamma,\SL_n(\R))$ correspond to a $k$-differential.
-Then $(\rho,u)(\Gamma)$ does not act properly on $\fsl_n(\R)$. \end{theorem} As a main ingredient in proving the above result we use results of Labourie--Wentworth \cite{LW} and Potrie--Sambarino \cite{PotSam}.
+Also, suppose $[u]$ in $\sT_{[\rho]}\hit(\Gamma,\SL_n(\R))$ correspond to the sum of a mixed odd differential and a $2m$-differential for any $1\leq m\leq \lfloor\frac{n}{2}\rfloor$.
+Then $(\rho,u)(\Gamma)$ does not act properly on $\fsl_n(\R)$. \end{theorem} As a main ingredient in proving the above result we use results of Smilga \cite{Smilga4}, Labourie--Wentworth \cite{LW} and Potrie--Sambarino \cite{PotSam}.
 More generally, we are interested in knowing the answer to the following question: \begin{question} What are all $[u]$ in $\sT_{[\rho]}\hit(\Gamma,\SL_n(\R))$ for which $(\rho,u)(\Gamma)$ does not act properly on $\fsl_n(\R)$? \end{question} The naive guess would be that $(\rho,u)(\Gamma)$ does not act properly on $\fsl_n(\R)$ for all $[u]$ in $\sT_{[\rho]}\hit(\Gamma,\SL_n(\R))$ but we are unable to prove this result.
-An immediate reason is due to the existing restrictions in the statement of Corollary 1.4 of Potrie--Sambarino \cite{PotSam} but a more major reason is the fact that the Margulis invariant spectra is not in general contained in a one dimensional subspace.
+An immediate reason is due to the existing restrictions in the statement of Corollary 1.4 of Potrie--Sambarino \cite{PotSam} but a more major reason is the fact that no relation is known to exist (at least by us) between Margulis invariant of a single element along different $k$-differentials.